 This is pure speculation on my part, since there is no debugging information in console.
-If an ad is not showing, then it is important that we are served with information as to why it is left blank.

-Currently, I am also considering the following possibilities:
+Currently, I am considering the following possibilities:

 - Empty areas could also be caused by lack of page-content, though I find this very unlikely.
 Ad units should not just be placed based on page content, but also based on targeting.
 If no data is available, Google could just place less-targeted ads instead.